-ARTICLE IX.
-AMENDMENTS
+ARTICLE VIII - AMENDMENTS

-This Constitution and Bylaws may be amended by a two-thirds vote of the membership at any branch meeting, provided due notice has been given to the membership of the proposed changes.
+These Constitution and Bylaws may be amended by a majority vote of the membership at any branch meeting, provided due notice has been given to the membership of the proposed changes.
 Notwithstanding Branch approval, no amendment shall be effective unless and until approved by ASALH.
 Any motion to amend the Constitution and Bylaws shall clearly state such.

-ARTICLE X. DISSOLUTION
+ARTICLE IX - DISSOLUTION